 Yes, all checkpoints will have hot water.
 Upon leaving a checkpoint we will provide water for you.
 At remote checkpoints it is good to let staff/volunteers know when you will need water and how much as water supply gets tight if everyone leaves at the same time and we don’t know about it in advance.

-Regarding food our 2021 edition is affected by Covid-19.
+Regarding food we will have to see if Covid-19 will have an effect on this.
 At this point, we are not planning on providing any food.
-Which mean when it comes to meals and snacks you need to be fully self-sufficient.
-Please keep checking for news updates on this as it is possible we make some changes regarding food before February 7th.
+Which means when it comes to meals and snacks you need to be fully self-sufficient.
+Please keep checking for news updates on this as it is possible we make some changes regarding food.

 One way to take care of meals is to use good and lightweight freeze dehydrated expedition food.
 You only need to add hot water and within minutes you have a great meal.
 Also, keep in mind that you need extra food in case of an emergency and being stuck between checkpoint or if you get lost.